Space and storage

 • The age of your caravan could limit your park options as some parks don't allow caravans beyond a certain age.
 Though this is not a problem at Haven!

 If you have questions about buying a holiday home, please don't hesitate to contact us.
-We'd love to hear from you.
+You can call us on 0333 202 1460 or request a call back.